 The bomb had a yield of about 13 kilotons; roughly the equivalent of dropping 13,000 tons of TNT at once.
 The world had never seen such devastation from one bomb.

-In an instant, 80,000 – 100,000 people were vaporized immediately and 70% of the city was destroyed.
+In an instant, the bomb vaporized ~80,000-100,000 people and destroyed ~70% of the city.
 The remaining people died over the coming months as a result of succumbing to their wounds or radiation sickness.

 Bombing of Tokyo (~94,000 killed)

 The city of Tokyo was the capital city of Japan throughout the war.
 As such, the city was the target of dozens of air raids.
 None proved as destructive as the bombing on the night of March 9-10th, 1945.